Listening to Michael Jackson in Tehran

 screaming: Jeannette, useless girl.
 Sick girl.

 Shameful girl.
 After all I’ve done for you.
-Of course

 I didn’t tell her what exactly I’d seen in the woods.